 Welcome to Pilgrim Faith United Church of Christ in Oak Lawn!
 No matter who you are or where you are on your spiritual journey, our 340-member congregation welcomes you.
 Explore this site to find out what we’re all about.
 We hope you will be inspired by what you see and join us for worship at 9:30 a.m.
 Sunday in our historic Oak Lawn, Illinois church.
 We promise you will find a progressive church full of people dedicated to living our mission statement every day: Welcoming All, Worshiping God, Working Together to Serve Others.

 Please join us for worship at 9:30 a.m.
 Sunday.
 A nursery is provided for children younger than 3.
 Children ages 3 years through 8th grade are invited to attend Sunday School during the last half of the service.
-Our service is an inspirational, uplifting experience open to anyone of any faith.
+Our service is an inspirational, uplifting experience open to anyone of any faith and those who are searching.
 Dress as casual or formal as you like – just come experience our welcoming church!

 See our Facebook page for photos of many of our events!
 (You don’t need to join Facebook to see our photos and news.)

 At worship on January 4, you will get a “Star Gift,” a special rock from the beach at Tower Hill on which the Deacons have put a star and a special word.
 We invite you to receive that word as a gift and ponder all year what it means for your life.
 We believe this word will lead you to understand something God wants you to know!

 On Sunday, March 8, we will have a special Lenten pot-luck lunch and program after church at which we will share with each other about our special star words mean to us.
 We will include the children in this activity so we hope they will get a “Star Gift” on January 4, also.
 Many who participated in this last year found deep meaning in the word they were given.
 We hope you will join in